luisico/ansible-docker/README.md

 ======
 Install Docker.

 Docker is installed from packages available in Docker's CE Stable package repository.
 For Centos, the `centos-extra` repository must be enabled.
 For Red Hat, `centos-extra` needs to be also added, including Centos GPG key.
 These dependencies are not included in this role.
+The latest docker version found in the repository is installed unless it is overridden with `docker_version`.
+Same version will be installed for docker engine and docker cli.

 User namespaces can be optionally activated with variable `docker_user_namespace` (default is `no`).
 This might require regenerating the GRUB configuration and in turn restarting the server.
 A standard dorremap user will also be added to `/etc/subuid` and `/etc/subgid`.